Firefox 17 is not retaining cookie settings.

 Windows 7 Premium.
 Just got the 17 update today.
 Now nothing works...well, some sites will work and others wont but this sucks.

-hello axis, please try to reset the browser and see if this solves the issue: Reset Firefox – easily fix most problems
+hello axis, please try to reset the browser and see if this solves the issue: Refresh Firefox - reset add-ons and settings

 Try to delete the permissions.sqlite database file that stores the (cookie) exceptions.